Kom for skade til at

 Forskellen mellem Estlands og Letlands økonomi er i høj grad netop valutapolitikken.

-Island er nok et bedre eksempel på fordelene ved en flydende valuta end Estland.
+et bedre eksempel på fordelene ved en flydende valuta end

 Iceland’s financial crisis started at the end of 2008, when its three biggest banks failed, resulting in a sell-off of the krona that culminated in a depreciation as deep as 80 percent against the euro offshore.
 The central bank imposed capital controls to stem volatility at an exchange rate about 45 percent weaker than before the crisis.
 The krona slump instantly ended 22 quarters of trade deficits, helping a recovery that saw the economy grow 3.3 percent in the fourth quarter from the third.